Farmer Day – June 24, 2026

 Farmer Day FAQs

-How many crops are grown in Peru?
+How many farmers are there in the world?

 How to Observe Farmer Day